Category:

 Getty Images

-Freddy made his next big mark in 1988 when he became the first host of the MTV music video show, "Yo!
+Freddy made his next big mark in 1988 when he became the first host of the MTV music video show "Yo!
 MTV Raps."
-The show quickly became the highest rated show on MTV and Freddy spent 10 years with the network.
-He continued appearing in film in television in the next decades.
+The show quickly became the highest-rated show on MTV, and Freddy spent ten years with the network.
+He continued appearing in film and television in the next decades.
 He appeared in an episode of "Law & Order: Criminal Intent" in 2007 and also made a cameo appearance in "American Gangster" the same year.
 In 2008, he had a small role in "Rachel Getting Married."
 He had a small role in the biopic about former President Barack Obama, "Barry," in 2016 and then appeared in the seventh season of "Blue Bloods" in 2016.

-Freddy briefly served as the head of the independent label, Pallas records.
-While there, he signed, produced and created all of the visuals for Crucial Conflict, a rap group from Chicago.
+Freddy briefly served as the head of the independent label Pallas Records.
+While there, he signed, produced, and created all of the visuals for Crucial Conflict, a rap group from Chicago.
 In 2019, Freddy served as creative director for the full-size hip-hop photography exhibit "Contact High: A Visual History of Hip-Hop."
-The exhibit was based on the 2018 book of the same name created and written by Vikki Tobak.
+The exhibit was based on the 2018 book of the same name, which was created and written by Vikki Tobak.
 It was hosted at The Annenberg Space for Photography in Los Angeles.
 The same year, Freddy's film, "Grass is Greener," was released on Netflix.
 The film is a documentary about the history of cannabis prohibition in the United States.

 Personal Life